mradhi/localise-bundle/README.md

 **NOTE:** Don't forget to clear the cache of your application after running the command, and consider using the right environment option, in your prod environment you should run:

+**NOTE:** The following extensions are supported:
+- Yaml
+- PHP
+- XLF

 ```console
 $ php bin/console --env=prod localise:translation:export --extension=yaml --purge
 ```